Skip to main content

 \begin{equation*} \int_0^\infty e^{-st} ( M e^{ct} ) \,dt = M \int_0^\infty e^{-(s-c)t} \,dt = M \left[ \frac{e^{-(s-c)t}}{-(s-c)} \right]_{t=0}^\infty = \frac{M}{s-c} . \end{equation*}

 The transform also exists for some other functions that are not of exponential order, but that will not be relevant to us.
-Before dealing with uniqueness, let us note that for exponential order functions, we obtain that their Laplace transform decays at infinity:
+Before dealing with uniqueness, we note that for functions of exponential order, their Laplace transform decays at infinity:

 \begin{equation*} \lim_{s\to\infty} F(s) = 0 . \end{equation*}